 One of the Complaint Panel members will be independent of the management and running of the Academy Trust.
-This means that the independent Complaint Panel member will not be a Trustee or an employee of the Trust.
+This means that the independent Complaint Panel member will not be a trustee of the Chelmsford Learning Partnership, nor will they be a governor at a CLP school or an employee of the trust.
+It is likely that the independent Complaint Panel member will be an experienced governor/trustee from another school outside of The Chelmsford Learning Partnership.